CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Introduction

 In this paper, we propose \textbf{CodePMP}, a scalable preference model pretraining pipeline that enhances LLM reasoning abilities using synthesized preference pairs derived from high-quality, publicly available source code.
 Code, with its inherently logical and structured nature, provides rich data suitable for reasoning tasks.
 Recent works~\citep{zhang2024unveiling,aryabumi2024code} also show a strong correlation between code training and reasoning improvements in LLMs.
-By leveraging the huge amount and diverse coverage of source code available on platforms like GitHub, CodePMP offers a scalable solution for pretraining preference models, thereby improving RM finetuning efficiency and enhancing LLMs reasoning performance.
+By leveraging the huge amount and diverse coverage of source code available on platforms like GitHub, CodePMP offers a scalable solution for pretraining preference models, thereby improving RM finetuning efficiency and enhancing LLMs' reasoning performance.

 Specifically, CodePMP generates preference pairs by synthesizing \textit{chosen} and \textit{rejected} code responses for a given code-related prompt or description using CodeLLMs.
 A strong CodeLLM produces higher-quality (\textit{chosen}) responses, while a weaker model generates suboptimal or even low-quality (\textit{rejected}) responses.
-These \textit{<chosen, rejected>} pairs, accumulated in the millions, form a large-scale synthesized preference dataset.
-This dataset is then used to pretrain the preference model with pairwise ranking objectives~\citep{cobbe2021training,charniak2005coarse}, providing an good initialization for further fine-tuning the reward models.
+These $\langle \textit{chosen}, \textit{rejected} \rangle$ pairs, accumulated in the millions, form a large-scale synthesized preference dataset.
+This dataset is then used to pretrain the preference model with pairwise ranking objectives~\citep{cobbe2021training,charniak2005coarse}, providing a good initialization for further finetuning the reward models.